zharmad/SpinRelax/README.md

 # Change Log and Expected To-Do list

+- [x] v0.22 - Residue-specific CSA fittings for one set of R1R2NOE.
 - [x] v0.21 - Initial groundwork on residue-specific CSA fittings.
 - [x] v0.2 - Port to Python3.
 Initial work complete with basic validation checks.
 - [x] v0.1 - Initial upload of the dirty version using a mixture of bash, python, PLUMED2, and optionally GROMACS.